Merging and Diffing Commands

 mx merge as Git Merge Driver

-This section describes the configuration you need to do in order to enable using the mx merge command as a merge driver in Git.
+This section outlines the necessary configuration to enable the mx merge command as a merge driver in Git.
 With this configuration, you can merge one branch into another using third-party version control tools and the Git command line.

-Normally, when you are merging branches with Git, it compares the changes in files in both branches.
-If a certain file has been changed in both branches, this is called a conflict.
-If the files in conflict are text files, Git attempts to resolve it automatically (and very often succeeds).
+Normally, when you are merging branches with Git, it compares the file changes in both branches.
+If a certain file has been changed in both branches, this triggers a conflict.
+If conflicting files are text files, Git attempts to resolve it automatically (very often successfully).

-However, if the files in conflict are Mendix apps the conflict is in two .mpr files, both the files and the conflict are more complex, which is why we need Studio Pro to resolve the conflicts.
-For such cases, Git has an option to delegate conflict resolution for a certain file type to an external tool.
-The mx merge command is compatible with this mechanism and allows Git to try to merge the .mpr files as if Studio Pro did it.
-Then, if there are still conflicts, you can open Studio Pro and resolve those manually.
+For such cases, Git provides an option to delegate conflict resolution for specific file types to an external tool.
+The mx merge command is designed to work with this mechanism, allowing Git to attempt merging the .mpr files as Studio Pro would.
+If conflicts remain, you can open Studio Pro and resolve them manually.

 config File